Don't Let Your Maine Summer Slip Away!

 I am reflecting on how to take advantage of the rest of the Maine Summer.
 Angus King recently said “Summer lingers, but cool mornings are a portent.
 Remember, however, September is our secret”.
 If you are not following Senator King on Instagram, you should consider doing so- He rides his Harley around the state and showcases everything that our great state has to offer and shares some wise commentary.
 Our Senator’s quote rings so true to me.
 While many wish farewell to summer with the passing of Labor Day, I hang onto her sweet sun and breezes to the true end.
-This year summer officially ends at 4:01pm on Friday, September 22nd.
+In the year 2017, when I am writing this, summer officially ends at 4:01pm on Friday, September 22nd.
 That gives us three full weeks (and even more if late September and October are hospitable) to maximize the remaining days of summer.

 While I love New England in all seasons, Summer is short and I like to ride out the longer days and warmer weather to the last possible moment.
 I wanted to share my tips for making the most of your Maine Summer in the final days before Fall’s crisp air and changing colors takes over just in case you need some inspiration.